UnderwaterOwlbear/underwaterowlbear.github.io/_posts/2024-10-13-rangers-a-history-5.md

 ## D&D 3rd Edition (3.5) - 2003

 Proficient in only light armor - not medium or heavy.
+Proficient in all weapons.
 Base attack bonus as fighter.
 Same Fortitude save as fighter, but better Reflex save.

 **Prime Requisite**: Not applicable - 3rd edition did away with prime requisites.